-The Center for Post Traumatic Growth (CPTG) offers time-tested, effective group psychotherapy for traumatized veterans and their families (Keenan, Lumley and Schneider, 2014).
-The clinicians of CPTG have been providing this treatment program to combat veterans since 2001 within the VA system.
+The Center for Post Traumatic Growth (CPTG) offers time-tested, effective group psychotherapy for traumatized veterans, first responders, and their families (Keenan, Lumley and Schneider, 2014).
+The clinicians of CPTG have been providing this treatment program to combat veterans since 2001.
 We believe that innovative approaches to healing combat trauma and moral injury that reach beyond the treatments offered by the VA are needed.
-Integrated family services are also imperative for healing trauma in family systems allowing a more full recovery from PTS and Moral Injury.
+Integrated couple/family services are also imperative for healing trauma in family systems allowing a more full recovery from PTS and Moral Injury.

-The program is an intensive, three-phase, outpatient group-therapy program for combat veterans which includes:
+The programs offered at the CPTG are an intensive, three-phase, outpatient group-therapy program for veterans , first responders, and their family members.

-Thirteen-week educational group series for veterans, peace officers, and first responsders plus Family Day: a five-hour educational program for veterans and their loved ones offered quarterly.
+Phase One: Psychoeducation: Thirteen-week educational group series for veterans, and first responders plus Family Day: a five-hour educational program for veterans, first responders, and their loved ones offered quarterly.

 Phase Two: Trauma Focus: Weekly trauma-focused psychotherapy group in which letter writing is used to address unresolved grief, guilt, and shame (see some of the letters written by veterans under the Soldiers’ Stories tab)